Tennis New Zealand: History

-Governing staff

 Constitution

 The constitution of the organisation was adopted on 12 August 2006 in the Special General Meeting in which the main purpose of the organisation is defined as to promote, develop, enhance and protect the sport of tennis mainly as an amateur sport for the recreation and entertainment of the general public in New Zealand.

 Affiliates

 Regional centres

 Tennis NZ consists of six regional centres which are affiliated to the national body.
 They control their own activities subject to any requirements which may, from time to time, be legislated for by the national body.

 Organisations

 Tennis NZ affiliates several different tennis related private organisations, which are: